 So we’ve selected our base design.
-For the purposes of demonstration I’ve gone with the new infographic design preset.
+For the purposes of demonstration, I’ve gone with the new infographic design preset.
 Scrolling on the interface on our left lets us browse a number of fantastic free pre-prepared designs.

-Alternatively we can start from scratch and choose from a seemingly infinite number of empty layout grids.
+Alternatively, we can start from scratch and choose from a seemingly infinite number of empty layout grids.

 Let’s go with the ‘Most Requested Music Genre of 2015’ Design.

 Every part of this design is editable.
 Clicking the text lets us edit the content, the colour, the font even the size.
-Effectively you can start with a ready made infographic and change every aspect to your own specification.
+Effectively you can start with a readily made infographic and change every aspect to your own specification.

 That’s exactly what we’re going to do.